-The first room we took on in our home renovation was the kitchen.
+The first room I took on in my home renovation was the kitchen.
 They say that the kitchen is one of them most expensive rooms in your home to renovate, and boy where they right.
 From demo, to electrical work, plumbing to ventilation, things begin to add up quickly.

 There are so many things so consider before beginning any kind of renovation.
 Here are a few tips I'd recommend before starting your next project: